Check out the recent activities and accomplishments of former classmates.

 Elliott Paige (MM ’15) made his Metropolitan Opera stage debut in the chorus of Der fliegende Holländer in April 2017.

-Giovanni Piacentini (MM ’13) released his debut album as a composer on the Navona/Naxos label in May 2017 with an album release concert on May 6 at National Sawdust in Brooklyn alongside MSM alumna Sophia Vastek (MM ’13).
+Giovanni Piacentini (MM ’13) released Chiaroscuro, his debut album as a composer and performer, on the PARMA recordings label and had a album release concert at National Sawdust on May 6, 2017 alongside MSM alumna Sophia Vastek (MM ’13). https://itunes.apple.com/us/album/giovanni-piacentini-chiaroscuro/1225766761

 Jason Smoller (MM ’11) was featured on English Horn for the New York City premiere of Latvian composer Pēteris Vasks’s Concerto for English Horn with the Chelsea Symphony on January 28, 2017.